 By comparison, perpetual inventory systems involve constant, day-by-day updates on your inventory, allowing for management in real-time.
-While they can be time-consuming and expensive to set up, often involving specific equipment and software dedicated to the effort, their upkeep labor costs are substantially lower than something like a periodic system.
+While this can be a time-consuming and expensive inventory management process to set up, often involving specific equipment and software dedicated to the effort, a perpetual inventory system’s upkeep labor costs are substantially lower than something like a periodic system.

 Once you choose between a periodic or perpetual inventory system, or if you experiment with one of the various hybrid options that exists, consider what technological solution best serves your needs.

 These days, pen and paper inventory management is a largely outmoded inventory management process mainly used by hobbyists or sole proprietors.
 Nevertheless, it needs to be mentioned as a baseline system which is still extant.
 Executed properly, pen and paper management emphasizes the human in a world increasingly defined by the machine.
 While technological solutions tend to produce fewer errors compared to human-managed ones, machines currently lack the judgment that a person with hands-on knowledge of the items and transactions can deliver.

 The barcode has been around since the 1950s, although it didn’t enter common use until the late 1960s.
 The technology is stable, cheap, and easily understood by workers and executives alike.
 Today, barcodes interface cleanly with inventory management databases, allowing for automatically updating inventory levels as sales are made.